tomcl/issie/README.md

 2. `dotnet tool restore` gets you the dev tools: `Fable` compiler, `Fake` build automation, `paket` dotnet package manager.
 (Node package management is via `npm` which comes with Node).
 3. `dotnet paket install` installs all of the dotnet-side packages needed
 4. `npm ci` downloads and audits correct versions of all of the npm packages. `npm install` will redo the versions if these have changed and generate an updated lock file.
-5. `npm run dev`, `npm run dist`, npm run `devfast`: scripts defined in `package.json` which control developmment (with HMR) or production compilation with Fable, and packing using Webpack 5.
+5. `npm run dev`, `npm run dist`, `npm run debug`: scripts defined in `package.json` which control developmment (with HMR) or production compilation with Fable, and packing using Webpack 5.
 6. The `build.cmd` and `build.sh` scripts package the above steps adding some not usually necessary directory cleaning - you can run them individually in order if you have problems.

 * To update the tool versions (not normally needed) edit `dotnet-tools.json`.